Paralike/Paralike/content/projects/Human-Facial-Recognition/index.md

 However, I encountered another issue as the learning algorithm refused to learn properly.
 Despite training for 10 epochs, there was no improvement in learning accuracy after the first epoch.
 I found a possible solution to this problem in the following article [6], which led me to assume that the images with different appearances might be causing the issue.

 As visible in the comparison, the first image shows a much closer view of the face than the second one.
 Consequently, the feature maps were unable to learn distinct facial expressions.
 To test this hypothesis, I removed the JAFFE dataset from the training set.

+## Residual-based architecture
+### ResNet50
+After the successful VGG network, I had the assumption that newer models would be better equipped for classification, being faster and more accurate.
+As a result, I started testing the capabilities of ResNet [7].
+However, instead of writing the entire network from scratch, I downloaded an existing code for testing, as I was unsure if my computer's specifications would be sufficient for running it [8].
+It quickly became evident that running ResNet with its 23 million parameters exceeded the capacity available to me.